japila-books/spark-sql-internals/docs/execution-planning-strategies/DataSourceStrategy.md

 ====
 `translateFilter` is used when:

-* `FileSourceScanExec` is link:spark-sql-SparkPlan-FileSourceScanExec.adoc#creating-instance[created] (and initializes link:spark-sql-SparkPlan-FileSourceScanExec.adoc#pushedDownFilters[pushedDownFilters])
+* `FileSourceScanExec` is spark-sql-SparkPlan-FileSourceScanExec.md#creating-instance[created] (and initializes spark-sql-SparkPlan-FileSourceScanExec.md#pushedDownFilters[pushedDownFilters])

 * `DataSourceStrategy` is requested to <<selectFilters, selectFilters>>

-* `PushDownOperatorsToDataSource` logical optimization is link:spark-sql-SparkOptimizer-PushDownOperatorsToDataSource.adoc#apply[executed] (for link:spark-sql-LogicalPlan-DataSourceV2Relation.adoc[DataSourceV2Relation] leaf operators with a link:spark-sql-SupportsPushDownFilters.adoc[SupportsPushDownFilters] data source reader)
+* `PushDownOperatorsToDataSource` logical optimization is spark-sql-SparkOptimizer-PushDownOperatorsToDataSource.md#apply[executed] (for spark-sql-LogicalPlan-DataSourceV2Relation.md[DataSourceV2Relation] leaf operators with a spark-sql-SupportsPushDownFilters.md[SupportsPushDownFilters] data source reader)
 ====

 === [[toCatalystRDD]] RDD Conversion (Converting RDD of Rows to Catalyst RDD of InternalRows) -- `toCatalystRDD` Internal Method